Top

 Types of Traumatic Brain Injuries

 Traumatic brain injuries (TBIs) can vary in their nature and severity, each presenting distinct challenges and implications for the affected individuals.
+A comprehensive understanding of these differences can aid in creating an appropriate treatment plan and can influence the legal strategy for claims.

 Some common types of traumatic brain injuries include: